 To date, McClain Bank has had eight Presidents:

 - Earl L. Sherman (1955-1977)

 - Donald N. Sherman, II (2016)

 McClain Bank is a place where our employees feel like part of the family.
 This is evidenced by the longevity of our employees, which is recognized and rewarded yearly.
 Bank wide, the average years of service for an employee is almost 15 years.
 In our Lending Department, this number jumps to over 20 years.
 The Bank and its employees are actively involved in supporting numerous communities in McClain and Cleveland Counties.
 Over the years, the Bank has served several generations of Oklahomans for their family and business financial matters.

 Pictured (l-r): Steve Sherman, Charlie Sherman, & Donald Sherman

 At McClain Bank, we are continually preparing for the future by expanding our technology, products and services for our customers benefit.
 Additionally, McClain Bank is consistently rated 5-Stars by BauerFinancial, signifying McClain Bank as one of the strongest institutions in the nation.
-And while a lot has changed in the past 99 years, some things will always remain - like traditional values and customer service.
+And while a lot has changed in the past 100 years, some things will always remain - like timeless values and exceptional customer service.
 Come see us...
 We’d love to be your bank.